Ink wash painting: Southern School and painters

 Southern School (南宗画 (nán zōng huà)) of Chinese painting, often called "literati painting" (文人画 (wén rén huà)), is a term used to denote art and artists which stand in opposition to the formal Northern School of painting.
 Representing painters are Wang Wei, Dong Yuan, and so on.
 The Southern School has had a profound impact on Japanese and Southeast Asian paintings.

-Wang Wei (王維; 699–759), Zhang Zao (张璪 or 张藻) and Dong Yuan (董源 (Dǒng Yuán, Tung Yüan), Gan: dung3 ngion4; c.
+Wang Wei (699–759), Zhang Zao (张璪 or 张藻) and Dong Yuan (c.
 934–962) are important representatives of early Chinese ink wash painting of the Southern School.
 Wang Wei was a Chinese poet, musician, painter, and politician during the Tang dynasty, 8th century.
 Wang Wei is the most important representative of early Chinese ink wash painting.
 He believed that in all forms of painting, ink wash painting is the most advanced.
 Zhang Zao was a Chinese painter, painting theorist and politician during the Tang dynasty, 8th century.
 He created the method of using fingers instead of brush to draw ink wash painting.

 Dong Yuan was a Chinese painter during the Five Dynasties (10th century).
 His ink wash painting style is considered by Dong Qichang to be the most typical style of Southern School.

-Chinese ink wash painters such as Li Cheng (李成 (Lǐ Chéng, Li Ch'eng); 919–967), Courtesy name Xiánxī (咸熙), Fan Kuan (范寬 (Fàn Kuān, Fan K'uan), c.
-960–1030), courtesy name "Zhongli" and "Zhongzheng", better known by his pseudonym "Fan Kuan" and Guo Xi (郭熙 (Guō Xī, Kuo Hsi)) (c.
+Chinese ink wash painters such as Li Cheng (919–967), Fan Kuan (c.
+960–1030), and Guo Xi (c.
 1020–1090) had a great influence on East Asian ink wash painting.
 Li Cheng was a Chinese painter of the Song dynasty.
 He was influenced by Jing Hao, Juran.
 Li Cheng has a profound impact on Japanese and Korean painters.
 Fan Kuan was a Chinese landscape painter of the Song dynasty.
 He has a profound impact on Japanese and Korean paintings.

-Guoxi was a Chinese landscape painter from Henan Province who lived during the Northern Song dynasty.
+Guo Xi was a Chinese landscape painter from Henan Province who lived during the Northern Song dynasty.
 One text entitled "The Lofty Message of Forest and Streams" (Linquan Gaozhi 林泉高致) is attributed to him.